intel/cluster-management-toolkit/README.md

 __Cluster Management Toolkit for Kubernetes__ (CMT) is a set of tools intended to simplify installation and maintenance of _Kubernetes_ clusters.
-It provides tools to setup clusters and manage nodes either by specifying the configuration directly on the command line, or through template files.
+It provides tools to setup clusters and manage nodes, either by specifying the configuration directly on the command line, or through template files.
 The _curses_-based user interface (_cmu_) presents the various Kubernetes objects (such as Pods, Deployments, ConfigMaps, Namespaces, etc.) in a way that tries to obviate